-NICTA may monitor licensees’ compliance with this Rule through audits, inspections, and review of reports submitted by licensees.
+NICTA may, in accordance with its duties and powers under the Act, monitor Licensees’ compliance with this Rule through requesting the provision of information by Licensees, inspections and review of reports submitted by Licensees.

-Licensees must provide accurate and complete information requested by NICTA within the timeframe specified.
+Licensees must provide accurate and complete information lawfully requested by NICTA within the timeframe specified.

 Reporting Obligations

-Licensees must submit periodic reports to NICTA detailing compliance with service standards, complaint handling, billing accuracy, and other relevant matters as prescribed.
+Each Licensee must submit an annual report to NICTA detailing its compliance with the Rule.

-Reports must be truthful, complete, and submitted by deadlines stipulated by NICTA.
+Reports must be truthful, complete, and submitted by the first (1st) of March each year.

 Investigations

-NICTA may investigate suspected breaches of this Rule at its discretion or upon receiving complaints.
+NICTA may investigate suspected breaches of this Rule in accordance with Part XII of the Act.

 Licensees must cooperate fully with investigations, providing documents, records, and access as required.